Moses Pergament, Volume Two: Songs

 Keith Bramich, Classical Music Daily

 “Bearing in mind that Pergament began composing before the First World War, his style can be described as eclectically modern.
-In the piano concerto, this means Bartók-like themes in the first movement, Scriabin-like vision in the slow movement and Jewish themes in the finale (…).
-Martin Malmgren is a steely-fingered soloist in the demanding piano part, but the orchestral part is also symphonically weighty. (…) In all of these works, one hears the voice of an original composer, and they also cast important light on the multicultural heritage of Finland.”
+In the piano concerto, this means Bartók-like themes in the first movement, a Scriabin-like vision in the slow movement and Jewish themes in the finale (…).
+Martin Malmgren is a steely-fingered soloist in the demanding piano part, but the orchestral part is also symphonically weighty. (…) In all of these works, one hears the voice of an original composer (…).”

 Antti Häyrynen, Rondo Classic